DEN is now part of the Hidden Disabilities Sunflower Network!

 - If you are anticipating receiving a page, you may use a TTY unit and call (800) 688-1333 for assistance

-- Large, private Unisex/Family restrooms are located throughout Jeppesen Terminal and on each concourse
+- There is a large, private unisex/family restroom located in Jeppesen Terminal and on each concourse map

 - The Transportation Security Administration (TSA) is responsible for transitioning passengers through the airport's security checkpoints.
-Learn more about TSA procedures for people with special needs at: http://www.tsa.gov/travelers/airtravel/specialneeds/index.shtm or toll free at 1-855-787-2227.
+Learn more about TSA procedures for people with special needs here or toll free at (855) 787-2227

 - Only ticketed passengers are allowed past security checkpoints.
-However, many airlines are issuing special "companion passes" to non-travelers assisting travelers with disabilities or children traveling alone that allow them to accompany passengers with special needs to the gates.
-Travelers should check directly with the airlines they are traveling on to see what options are available.
+However, many airlines issue special "companion passes" to non-travelers assisting travelers with disabilities or children traveling alone that allow them to accompany passengers with special needs to the gates.
+Travelers should check directly with the airlines they are traveling on to see what options are available

 - Escalators and elevators can be used to descend to the train stations.
 Elevators are located in the terminal's two security-screening areas and in the central areas of all concourses